jina-ai/jina/docs/fundamentals/document/document-api.md

 ### Load content from URI

-Often, you need to load data from a URI instead of assigning them directly in your code, {attr}`~jina.Document.uri` is the attribute you must learn.
+Often, you need to load data from a URI instead of assigning them directly in your code, {attr}`~docarray.Document.uri` is the attribute you must learn.

 After setting `.uri`, you can load data into `.text`/`.buffer`/`.blob` as follows.